TailorMOON/portfolio/README.md

 # Portfolio

-This repository showcases a growing collection of projects, experiments, and technical explorations across the field of computer science.
+This repository showcases a growing collection of projects, and technical explorations across the field of computer science.

 ## Areas of Interest